fbpx

 Share:

-The first few days of Holy Week are full of drama: Jesus’ triumphal ride into Jerusalem on Sunday, his cleansing of the temple on Monday, and the ensuing temple controversy on Tuesday.
-Wednesday is an off day on the surface.
-About the only thing that takes place is a clandestine meeting between Judas and the religious establishment.
-It has been called “Spy Wednesday” in some church circles, the day Judas Iscariot consents to spy on Jesus and betray him at an opportune moment.
+The first few days of Holy Week were full of drama: Jesus’ triumphal ride into Jerusalem on Sunday, his cleansing of the temple on Monday, and the ensuing temple controversy on Tuesday.
+Wednesday seems like an off day.
+The only thing that takes place is a clandestine meeting between Judas and the religious establishment.
+It’s been called “Spy Wednesday” in some church circles, the day Judas Iscariot consents to spy on Jesus and betray him at the most opportune moment.
 Jesus shares dinner Wednesday evening with his disciples.
-Mary, sister of Martha and Lazarus, surprises her dinner guests when she takes expensive ointment and anoints Jesus’ feet.
+Mary, sister of Martha and Lazarus, surprises the dinner guests by anointing Jesus’ feet with expensive ointment.
 Judas takes exception to her extravagant gesture, arguing the money could have been better spent on the poor.
 Jesus does not share Judas’ miserliness in the moment and lavishes praise on Mary (John 12.1-8).
 Her magnanimous act becomes the last straw for Judas.
-He leaves the dinner early, seeks out religious leaders, and arranges to betray Jesus for 30 pieces of silver.
+He leaves the dinner early, seeks out religious leaders, and arranges to betray Jesus for thirty pieces of silver.
 It’s particularly galling that Judas has been one of Jesus’ most trusted followers, investing three years following Jesus around and listening to his teaching.
-Those of us (this may be everybody) who have been victimized by betrayal will appreciate the sentiments expressed in Psalm 55: “If an enemy were insulting me
+Those of us (this may be everybody) who have ever been victimized by betrayal will appreciate the sentiments expressed in Psalm 55:

 I could endure it;